pjflanagan/garmin-chinese-watchface/README.md

 # Garmin Mandarin Watchface

 This is a branch of a Chinese watch face by Mark Kuo.
-I felt the watchface needed a little decoration and motion, so I've added a second hand and a decorative background inspired by the way clouds are frequently drawn in Asia.
+I felt the watchface needed a little decoration and motion.
+I've added a second hand and a decorative background meant to resemble how dive watches often have wave backgrounds.
+These waves were inspired by the way clouds are frequently drawn in Asia.

 ![Screenshots](screenshots/screenshot_1.png)